diksha-gaikwad/Batch-7-Aicte-AI-Travel-Planner-for-Students-/README.md

 🧳 AI Travel Recommendation System

 📌 Overview

 The AI Travel Recommendation System is a Flask-based web application that uses Artificial Intelligence (AI) and a Machine Learning classification model to recommend the best travel destination based on user preferences.

-The system predicts destinations such as Delhi, Mumbai, and Pune, generates personalized travel itineraries, and displays related city images dynamically.
-It can also integrate modern AI APIs like Hugging Face API and Google Gemini API for enhanced intelligent recommendations.
+The system predicts destinations such as Delhi, Mumbai, Pune, and others, generates personalized travel itineraries, and dynamically displays related city images.
+It can also integrate modern AI APIs, such as the Hugging Face API and Google Gemini API, to provide enhanced intelligent recommendations.

 🚀 Features